MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

     function balanceOf(address account) external view returns (uint256);
 ```

 As the name says, `balanceOf` returns the balance of an account.
-Ethereum accounts are identified in Solidity using the `address` type, which holds 160 bits.
+Nephele accounts are identified in Solidity using the `address` type, which holds 160 bits.
 It is also `external` and `view`.

 &nbsp;